indigo-oce/desknamer-fork/README.md

 1. A string containing the name to assign to the category
 2. An integer known as the priority.
 When multiple categories are found for a single desktop, the category with the lowest priority will take precedence.

 In addition, the `default` category will be used when a desktop has applications open, but no categories are matched.
+If a `default` category is not found, an asterisk (`*`) will be used.

 The default `desknamer.json` sets the name of common categories to icons from the [Nerd Fonts](https://nerdfonts.com), as well as sets some sane default priorities.